LCP LCP LCP

 Learn from Experience

-Learning to lead through change comes from experience usually garnered over long periods of time.
-Each week, we observe leaders participating in our business simulations wrestling with finding their balance between the business and human dynamics.
-Because the simulation accelerates time, they quickly see the impact their leadership approach has on organizational results.
-Those that find the balance are able to effectively manage change and improve the business outcomes.
-It is a powerful lesson.
+Learning to lead through change comes from experience, often built over many years.
+In our business simulations, leaders wrestle with finding the balance between the business and human dynamics.
+Because the simulation accelerates time, they quickly see how their approach affects organizational results.
+Those who strike the balance are able to manage change more effectively and improve outcomes, a powerful lesson.

-However, critical to the change and transition process is also an environment where it is safe to disagree, to explore, to be heard, and to give and receive feedback.
-A well-crafted simulation experience creates this kind of environment.
-A thoughtful leader can - and must - provide this space at work.
+Equally critical is creating an environment where it is safe to disagree, explore, be heard, and give and receive feedback.
+A well-crafted simulation provides this space, and thoughtful leaders must create it in the workplace as well.

-We all know that “change happens,” and for many it is more disruptive than ever.
-Remember the two dynamics of change, be attentive to both, and balance them as you lead.
-This will help both you and your team weather the change - and the transition it creates - more quickly and successfully.
+We all know that change happens, and for many it feels more disruptive than ever.
+Remember the two dynamics of change: Attend to both, and balance them as you lead.
+Doing so will help you and your team navigate change—and the transition it creates—more quickly and successfully.

 Subscribe to Our Blog